flatironinstitute/sciware/05_Parallelization/apis.md

 ## Discussion

+* Look at example output and times
+* How do your times compare?
 * Output is out of order (but not pool result list) -- why?
 * Decreasing marginal improvement -- why?
 * Pool 1 is a bit slower (but not 32) -- why?

 ## Hands-on

-* Look at the example code output
 * Identify latent parallelism in your own code
 * Convert your own code to use rank-based parallelism or a worker pool